gavinlyonsrepo/RpiMotorLib/README.md

     Click on the relevant URL link in tables in hardware section.
 2. Test files used during development are in test folder of repository.
 3. There is a "Software matrix" showing which classes are used to drive which components.
-    This is in the Software_Matrix.md file in documentation folder.
+    This is in the Software_Matrix.md file in extra/Documentation folder.

 ### File System